DavidRaab/website/content/posts/draft-closures.md

 we call the function that is returned by `range`, it just iterates from `start` to `stop`.

+First we will create a higher-order function that iterates through an iterator that just passes every value to the user-passed function.
+This way we don't need to write the logic for iteration every single time.
+Even if the code is short for iteration we can easily make mistakes.

 <div class="code-toggle">
 <div class="buttons">
 <button data-lang="fsharp">F#</button>